-1. How to Play Music Through All Your Surround Sound Speakers?
+1. How Do You Play Music Through All Your Surround Sound Speakers?

 Most music is recorded in stereo, so you will usually hear the music on your sound system’s stereo left and right speakers.